KoothodilAbhijithAugustine/SpaceInvaders/README.md

 # SpaceInvaders
-My first pygame,followed a tutorial by Attreya Bhatt
+My first pygame,followed a tutorial by Attreya Bhatt from freecodecamp.com